 The following are indications that an individual is NOT a good candidate for Suboxone treatment:

 - Untreated dual diagnosis

 - Previous allergic reaction to Suboxone

-Addicts who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
-Addicts who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly advised to contact a Colorado opioid detoxification facility that can assist in managing these symptoms.
+Addicts who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to abstain from heroin use, or any other opioid, can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to seek treatment from a Colorado opioid detoxification center that can help manage these symptoms.